-Settings Interface face CDI-RJ45 WLAN User rights Appropriate user rights (e.g. administrator rights) for TCP/IP and proxy server settings are necessary (for adjusting the IP address, subnet mask etc.).
+Settings Interface CDI-RJ45 WLAN User rights Appropriate user rights (e.g. administrator rights) for TCP/IP and proxy server settings are necessary (for adjusting the IP address, subnet mask etc.).
 Proxy server settings of the Web browser The Web browser setting Use a Proxy Server for Your LAN must be deselected .
 JavaScript JavaScript must be enabled.
-1 c.html in the address line of the Web mplified version of the operating menu ier.
-When installing a new firmware version: To enable correct data display, clear the temporary memory (cache) of the Web browser under Internet options .
-Network connections Only the active network connections to the measuring device should be used.
-Switch off all other network connections such as WLAN.
+If JavaScript cannot be enabled: enter http://192.168.1.212/basic.html in the address line of the Web browser.
+A fully functional but simplified version of the operating menu structure starts in the Web browser. re version: To enable correct data display, cache) of the Web browser under Internet Network connections Network connections Only the active network connections to the measuring device show Switch off all other network connections such as WLAN.
 Switch off all other network connections.

-In the event of connection problems: $\rightarrow \triangleq 135$
+In the event of connection problems: $\rightarrow \stackrel{\triangle}{=} 135$